spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-glue-api/install-the-shipment-glue-api.md

 {% info_block warningBox "Verification" %}

-* To make sure that `ShipmentQuoteMapperPlugin` is activated, send the `POST https://glue.mysprykershop.com/checkout` request and check that the order contains the shipment method you've provided in the request.
+* To verify that `ShipmentQuoteMapperPlugin` is activated, send the `POST https://glue.mysprykershop.com/checkout` request and check that the order contains the shipment method you've provided in the request.
 * To verify that `ShipmentQuoteMapperPlugin` is activated, send the `POST https://glue.mysprykershop.com/checkout?include=shipments` and check that the order contains the shipments you've provided in the request.
 * To verify that `ShipmentRestOrderDetailsAttributesMapperPlugin` is activated, send the `GET https://glue.mysprykershop.com/orders?include=order-shipments` request and make sure that the order contains the shipments you've provided in the request.